Trust Architecture¶

 Per-workflow access — answered by

-WorkflowAccessGrant(per-workflow),OrgGuestAccess(org-wide),Membership+OrgPermissionBackend(member-with-role), and theis_publicflag (platform-wide).
+WorkflowAccessGrant(per-workflow),OrgGuestAccess(org-wide),Membership+OrgPermissionBackend(member-with-role), and theworkflow_visibilitytier (PRIVATE= creator + invited only,ORG= any org member,ALL_USERS= any Validibot identity may run it for free).
 Resolved byWorkflow.objects.for_user(user)which unions every access path.
 ABASICuser can hold aWorkflowAccessGrantfor a workflow in another org for cross-org collaboration without becomingGUEST— the kind tracks the account, not any single relationship.

 Why the split matters¶